Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 #### Step 4.2: rds to txt conversion

-rds to txt conversion corresponds to scripts `/whole_genome_screening/3-rds-to-txt.R`. [add this]
+rds to txt conversion corresponds to scripts `/whole_genome_screening/3-rds-to-txt.R`.

 Input files of this step are: `.rds` files containing p-value from LOCATER and SMT.

 Output files are `.txt` files containing p-value from LOCATER and SMT. [add detail of this file format].

-#### Step 4.3 Collect screening data and find interesting associations
+#### Step 4.3 Collect screening data and visualize interesting associations

-Collect screening data and find interesting associations correspond to script `whole_genome_screening/`. [add this]
+Collect screening data and find interesting associations correspond to script `whole_genome_screening/4-locater-wg-viz.R`.

-Input files of this step are: `.txt` files
+Input files of this step are: `.txt` files containing p-value from LOCATER and SMT and slope and intercept table of SD and QForm for robust phenotypes.

-Output files are `.rds` files containing whole chromosome p-value from LOCATER and SMT. [add detail of this file format]
+Output files are `.rds` files containing whole chromosome p-value from LOCATER and SMT and `.rds` files containing local p-values for interesting associaitons. [add detail of this file format]

+We would also create PDF files containing interesting association.

+#### Step 4.4 Collect information for interesting associations

+Collect information for interesting associations correspond to script `whole_genome_screening/5-find-interesting-assoc.R`.

+Input files are `.rds` files containing local p-values for interesting associations.

-We would also create .rds files containing interesting association and table that contains basic information for all interesting associations
+Output file is a table that contains basic information for all interesting associations

-#### Step 4.4 Generate candidate loci
+#### Step 4.5 Generate candidate loci

-Generate candidate loci correspond to script `whole_genome_screening/`. [add this]
+Generate candidate loci correspond to script `whole_genome_screening/6-generate-candidate-loci.R`. [add this]

 Input file is the table that contains basic information for all interesting associations. [add detail of this file format]